alex-strobel/DPP-LabManual/GitHub-and-renv-short.md

 After all collaborators are done with their revision and comments, a pull request is created to merge the edits of the seperate branch to the main branch.
 Collaborator A can now see all changes and comments in the commit log, implement them and respond comments.
-Then, the branches are merged with the *main*, creating an updated and agreed upon version of the project's "timeline"
+Then, the branches are merged with the *main*, creating an updated and agreed upon version of the project's "timeline".

+Best of all: If you eventually choose to share your data and code openly, other researchers do not have to download single files from your, say, OSF project, but can simply *clone* your GitHub project as a whole,  store it locally and can try to reproduce your results (or of course use your data and code otherwise).

 Finally, here are some suggestions for facilitating collaborative writing: